achavez/drupal-glass-module/readme.md

 Items are pushed as an HTML timeline card if there are images present or as a text card if there isn't an image attached.
 Because access to the Mirror API is currently limited, you'll need to be in the Glass Explorer program to use this module.

 This module is currently only for Drupal 6.
+It's based heavily on googleglass/mirror-quickstart-php.

 Requirements
 -------------------------